Set in Sri Lanka, One Thousand Stars and You is a story about Alice and Max and how one spark will illuminate both their lives.

 *PRE-ORDER THIS NEW SHOW-STOPPER OF A NOVEL FROM ISABELLE BROOM NOW*

-One spark will illuminate both their lives
+One spark will light up both their lives

 Alice is settling down.
 It might not be the adventurous life she once imagined, but more than anything she wants to make everyone happy - her steady boyfriend, her over-protective mother - even if it means a little part of her will always feel stifled.